openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 CPC members will review and either re-confirm or update the processes once per year.

-For the first year after the formation of the _$FOUNDATION_, the processes for filling this seat will be as follows:
+For the first year after the formation of the OpenJS Foundation, the processes for filling this seat will be as follows:

-* As a constellation member of the _$FOUNDATION_, the Node.js project will elect one Board representative from either the TSC or Community Committee.
+* As a constellation member of the OpenJS Foundation, the Node.js project will elect one Board representative from either the TSC or Community Committee.
 The representative will be selected through a vote of the members of the Node.js organization.